bayodelaoye/ravenhood/app/README_ROUTES.md

 ### Edit a Portfolio

-Updates and returns an existing portfolio.
+Updates and returns an existing portfolio by Id.

 * Require Authentication: true
 * Require proper authorization: portfolio must belong to the current user